CampusLabs/orgsync.github.io/README.md

 The OrgSync DevBlog
 =======

-Basically a standard jekyll setup.
+Basically a standard jekyll setup!

 ### To Run Locally: